Roots The Salon Houston, Murals Past & Present

-A most interesting mural was painted on the side of the Roots the Salon Houston building.
-The sign on the front of this vintage brick building on Richmond Avenue gave no hint as to what embellished the side of this structure.
+A fascinating mural was painted on the side of the Roots the Salon building in Houston.
+The sign on the front of this old brick building on Richmond Avenue gave no hint as to what embellished the side of this structure.

-The graffiti artist Zeso obviously had fun using a play on words.
+The graffiti artist Zeso had fun using a play on words.

-In the roots hair salon the roots of hair are addressed whether being shampooed, conditioned or getting color treatments each time a client visits there.
+In the hair salon, the roots of the hair are probably being shampooed, conditioned, or getting color treatments each time a client visits there.

 I could not find out much about the artist Zeso other than the fact of his being born in France.